winitzki/scall/tutorial/programming_dhall.md

 ### Integer division

-Let us implement division for natural numbers.
+As another example, we implement division for natural numbers.

 A simple iterative algorithm that uses only subtraction runs like this.
 Given `x : Natural` and `y : Natural`, we subtract `y` from `x` as many times as needed until the result becomes negative.